shawny17/unittest_python/README.md

-# Files
+# Python Unittest

-This is an example API tests using Python unittest test framework.
+This is an example API test using Python unittest test framework.
+We can use this to automate numerous test cases with simple execution.

 ## Prerequisites

-You'll need Python3 installed as well as module 'requests' installed.
+You'll need python3 installed, as well as the pip module 'requests' installed.

 To install requests module run: `pip install requests`

 ## How to Run